MARIN MAN TO MAN: ABOUT US

 draw male caregivers who choose to shed their machismo, to voice

-about mundane, non-cancer subjects.
+about mundane, non-disease subjects.
 We've been known to gab about

 fix-it projects and auto repairs, weather, computers, the size